ins-dataset/ins/UserManual.md

 ### Time stamp
-For MCD, please take note of the following:
+For INS Dataset, please take note of the following:

 * For the ouster data, the timestamp in the message header corresponds to the *end* of the 0.1s sweep.
 Let us denote it as $$t_h$$.
 Each lidar point has a timestamp (in nanosecond) that is relative to the *start* of the sweep, denoted as $$t_r$$.
 The absolute time of the point $$t_a$$ is therefore: